It’s Simple

 By not having to produce new products, recycling provides noticeable savings in energy costs.

-Plastic 1 and 2 are preferred but 1-7 are accepted.
+Plastics 1 and 2 are preferred but 1-7 are accepted.

 Recycle plastics by shape: bottles, jars, jugs and tubs.